Manish-GenAI/Deep-Learning-based-Covid-19-Time-Series-Prediction./README.md

 35. Petropoulos, F.; Makridakis, S. *Forecasting the novel coronavirus COVID-19.* PLoS ONE 2020, 15, e0231236.
 [CrossRef]

-36. Wu, J.T.; Leung, K.; Leung, G.M. *Nowcasting and forecasting the potential domestic and international spread of the 2019‐nCoV outbreak originating in Wuhan, China: A modelling study.* Lancet 2020, 395, 689–697.
+36. Wu, J.T.; Leung, K.; Leung, G.M. *Nowcasting and forecasting the potential domestic and international spread of the 2019-nCoV outbreak originating in Wuhan, China: A modelling study.* Lancet 2020, 395, 689–697.
 [CrossRef]

-37. Anastassopoulou, C.; Russo, L.; Tsakris, A.; Siettos, C. *Data‐based analysis, modelling and forecasting of the COVID‐19 outbreak.* PLoS ONE 2020, 15, e0230405.
+37. Anastassopoulou, C.; Russo, L.; Tsakris, A.; Siettos, C. *Data-based analysis, modelling and forecasting of the COVID-19 outbreak.* PLoS ONE 2020, 15, e0230405.
 [CrossRef]

 38. Zhang, S.; Diao, M.; Yu, W.; Pei, L.; Lin, Z.; Chen, D. *Estimation of the reproductive number of novel coronavirus (COVID-19) and the probable outbreak size on the Diamond Princess cruise ship: A data-driven analysis.* Int.
 J. Infect.
 Dis.
 2020, 93, 201–204.
 [CrossRef] [PubMed]